dair-ai/Prompt-Engineering-Guide/guides/prompts-intro.md

 When working with prompts, you will be interacting with the LLM via an API or directly.
 You can configure a few parameters to get different results for your prompts.

 **Temperature** - In short, the lower the temperature the more deterministic the results in the sense that the highest probable next token is always picked.
-The increasing temperature could lead to more randomness encouraging more diverse or creative outputs.
+Increasing the temperature could lead to more randomness encouraging more diverse or creative outputs.
 We are essentially increasing the weights of the other possible tokens.
 In terms of application, we might want to use a lower temperature for something like fact-based QA to encourage more factual and concise responses.
 For poem generation or other creative tasks, it might be beneficial to increase the temperature.

 **Top_p** - Similarly, with top_p, a sampling technique with temperature called nucleus sampling, you can control how deterministic the model is at generating a response.
 If you are looking for exact and factual answers keep this low.
 If you are looking for more diverse responses, increase to a higher value.